quaderno/quaderno-ruby/README.md

   Quaderno::Exceptions::RateLimitExceeded # Raised when the rate limit is exceeded.

   Quaderno::Exceptions::RequiredFieldsEmptyOrInvalid # Raised if the format of the request is right but some validations failed.
+You can JSON parse the exception message to get which field triggered the exception.
+For example: '{"errors":{"vat_number":["is not a valid German vat number"]}}'

 ```